-The island boasts some spectacular scenery, from white sandy beaches, hidden rocky coves, lakes and rivers to the imposing Gorropu Canyon and the, for Sardinia, typical limestone tacco mounts at Ogliastra.
+The island boasts some spectacular scenery, from white sandy beaches, hidden rocky coves, lakes and rivers to the imposing Gorropu Canyon with the typical limestone tacco mounts at Ogliastra.
 There are still many reminders of Phoenician and ancient Roman occupation, which started around 1000 BC.
 The town of Olbia may only have some 56,000 inhabitants, but for this mainly rural island that counts as a metropolis.

 Riu Mulinu nuraghe (Cabu Abbas), the nuraghic Sacred Well of Sa Testa, the Punic wall between via Torino and via Acquedotto rank as some of the most visited ancient monuments and archaeological sites on Sardinia.
 Olbia provides tourists with the perfect combination of a seaside holiday with plenty of cultural highlights within a short drive of the main resorts.